European Journal of Neurodegenerative Diseases 2023; 12(1) January-April: 24-28

 This publication and/or article is for individual use only and may not be further reproduced without written permission from the copyright holder.
 Unauthorized reproduction may result in financial and other penalties.
 Disclosure: all authors report no conflicts of interest relevant to this article.

-KEYWORDS: cytokines, history, inflammation, immunity, chemokines
+KEYWORDS: cytokine, history, inflammation, immunity, chemokine

 INTRODUCTION

 Professor Pio Conti began scientific research in London in 1977 where he worked in the laboratory of Prof. D.A.
 Willoughby, studying the mechanisms of chronic inflammation.
 From 1981-1983, he worked in the USA in Washington D.C. at the Immunology Center at Georgetown University, directed by Prof. J.A.
 Bellanti.
 In this lab, he studied the eicosanoids and the effect of lymphotoxin on neutrophils in vitro, in collaboration with Prof. Peter W. Ramwell and Dr. Terry W. Williams, the collaborator of G.A.
 Granger (University of California), the discoverer of lymphotoxin, which was later named tumor necrosis factor (TNF).
 In 1985, P. Conti and T.W.
 Williams published an interesting article highlighting that lymphotoxin damages human neutrophils, causing vacuolization and increasing thromboxane.
 Later, this discovery proved to be the basis for myocardial infarction.
 In 1984, P. Conti was invited to Boston (USA) to carry out research on the cytokine IL-1 in the laboratory of Prof. Charles A. Dinarello, the purifier and cloner of IL-1 and the discoverer of various cytokines (IL-18, IL-33, IL-37, IL-38, IL-1RA).
 His work here led to the publishing of a pioneering article on the effects of IL-1 on natural killer cells and tumor killing with J.W.
 Mier (who discovered IL-2 with Robert Gallo from NIH).
 From 1985-86, Prof. Conti worked at Harvard Medical School in Boston, where he collaborated with Dr. C.N.
 Serhan (collaborator of Prof. Bengt I. Samuelsson, Nobel Prize winner), the discoverer of Lipoxins A and B, and published an original paper on the stimulation of lipoxin A on the release of thromboxane by neutrophils.
 From 1986-2022, he studied the pathophysiology of mast cells at the Molecular Pharmacology and Drug Discovery Laboratory at Tufts University in Boston, directed by Prof. T.C.
 Theoharides.
-The studies done in this research center lead to the publication of a significant number of articles in the best international scientific journals.
+The studies done in this research center led to the publication of a significant number of articles in the best international scientific journals.
 From 2009 to today, he has collaborated with Dr. Susan E. Leeman (former Nobel Prize candidate), discoverer of the neuropeptide neurotensin and purifier of substance P. In 2020, during the pandemic, Professor Conti published an article on the damage effects of cytokines released in COVID-19 which obtained many citations (1,744).

 In 1969, the first lymphokines were isolated in in vitro lymphocyte cultures, which were also called interleukins due to their ability to act between cells (1).
 Subsequently, monokines, which derive from monocytes, were discovered and these proteins together with lymphokines were called cytokines.
 Cytokines are low molecular weight immunoregulatory proteins that can act at very low concentrations (nanograms).
 They modulate our body’s immune responses, but when their levels exceed physiological limits, they can mediate both acute and chronic inflammation.
 Here, we report some articles published in the past 40 years by Professor Pio Conti concerning the activity of cytokines in acute and chronic inflammation.
 In conducting the experiments reported here, Prof. Conti collaborated with internationally renowned scientists who played a decisive role in the discovery and function of cytokines.